What is Stem-Cell Therapy?

 After the delivery of an infant, the parents can have their infant's stem cells preserved in a cryo-bank for future use.
 Not all parents take advantage of this so there is an oversupply of these umbilical cord stem cells.

 A second source of stem cells would be from the umbilical cords of term infants delivered by cesarean section.
 The placentas are usually discarded after the cesarean section.
 However, the vessels within the placenta contain a high concentration of mesenchymal stem cells.
 These stem cells are much younger and very robust.

 At Pittsburgh Stem Cell, we offer either your own (autologous) stem cells for treatment or umbilical cord stem cells.
 The patients receiving the autologous stem cells would be the ones who participate in our IRB studies.

 What happens during Stem-Cell Therapy?

 If our bodies already utilize stem cells in the natural healing process, why would this procedure be necessary?

 As we age, the body isn't able to keep up with the damage caused from disease or injury.
 Stem-cell therapy allows us to collect and isolate these vital cells and place them in high concentrations to the areas most in need of regeneration.
-We collect a fatty tissue sample containing autologous stem cells, separate out the cells, and then re-insert 30-100 million stem cells into the body through a variety of methods.
-For some treatment protocols, we will utilize a systemic approach and instill the cells via an IV.
-For others, the stem cells will be injected directly into the affected area.
-The type and amount of treatment is dependent upon the patient's need.
-By selectively placing these autologous stem cells within the body, we are able to harness and direct this powerful, regenerative capability.
+We collect the fatty tissue sample and process it to remove the stromal vascular fraction.
+This consists of 30-100 million stem cells.
+Many of these are progenitor cells for tissue rebuilding and rebuilding of blood vessels and 20% to 30% are mesenchymal stem cells.